KKural/R-excerise/0.1. Introduction/description/description.en.md

 - **Begin eenvoudig** en voeg complexiteit toe naarmate je vordert
 - **Test je code** met verschillende voorbeelden
 - **Leer van fouten** door de feedback goed te lezen

-## R in Dodona

-In deze cursus gebruiken we R, een programmeertaal die veel wordt gebruikt voor statistische analyses.
-Dodona voert je R-code uit en controleert of deze aan de verwachtingen voldoet.

----

-# How does Dodona work?

-## What is Dodona?

-Dodona is an online learning platform where you can complete programming exercises and receive immediate feedback.
-The platform automatically checks your code and indicates what is right or wrong, allowing you to quickly learn from your mistakes.

-## Navigation

-- **Series**: The course is divided into different series (chapters)
-- **Exercises**: Each series contains multiple exercises
-- **Progress**: Your progress is automatically tracked

-## Writing and submitting code

-1. Read the assignment carefully
-2. Write your code in the code window
-3. Click "Submit" to check your solution
-4. Review the feedback and adjust your code if necessary

-## Understanding feedback

-After submitting your code, you receive immediate feedback:
-- **Green**: Your solution is correct
-- **Orange**: Your solution is partially correct or contains warnings
-- **Red**: Your solution contains errors that need to be fixed

-## Tips for success

-- **Read the assignment completely** before you start programming
-- **Use the Tips** provided with each assignment
-- **Start simple** and add complexity as you progress
-- **Test your code** with different examples
-- **Learn from mistakes** by reading the feedback carefully

-## R in Dodona

-In this course, we use R, a programming language widely used for statistical analyses.
-Dodona executes your R code and checks if it meets the expectations.